mitkonikov/SchoolNet/documentation/readme.md

   - [demo](#demo-template) - file in the `./server/demos` directory that is used for storing the finished game log

 ### **Database Controller** - (databaseController.js)

+This is deprecated.
+We changed the database handling to GraphQL.

     TODO: Deny access to some functions according to privilages.
  - `Connect(databases) : function` - *(off-limits)*
  - `DB(database) : function`